rufatpro/gonka-docs/docs/wallet/create_a_new_gonka_account_new.md

             <a href="/images/keplr_copy_address_2.png" target="_blank"><img src="/images/keplr_copy_address_2.png" style="width:auto; height:337.5px;"></a>

-            You copied your Gonka public key.
+            You copied your Gonka account address.
 You can share it with anyone who will send you payments.
 Sharing it is safe.
             To access your wallet on a mobile device, download the Keplr app and log in using the same method you used during registration.
 Your Gonka Network account will automatically appear in the mobile wallet app.

             ??? note "Optional: How to add an additional Gonka account in Keplr wallet — click to view steps"